reevesj191/Macaque_Tool_Transmission/README.md

 # Analysis Files

 All of the code used to carry out the analysis is found in the "Analysis" folder.
 Here you will find 2 Rmarkdown files.
 The file called "Macaque_Diagnostics" reports on the markov chain used to sample the posterior distributions.
-The file called "Macaque_analysis" is the code needed to reproduce the analysis and figures presented in the paper.

 The code makes use of the rethinking package.
 If you do not have the rethinking package installed then I suggest that you visit the rethinking pape in order to ensure everything is installed properly.